LEADERSHIP, DISCIPLINE, AND DEMOCRACY IN OUR MOVEMENT

 I share with many people a deep concern about the struggle that will define the 21st Century – Corporations v.
 Persons.
 I have studied and, from time to time, written about this struggle for more than a decade, and a little over two years ago I finally felt impelled to personally dig into the tap root of the problem and closely examine an underlying question: “What, specifically, is in the U.S. Constitution that would allow a Supreme Court Justice to conclude that a corporation legitimately possesses the rights that are defined there as being the rights of a person?”
 I found an answer that has been overlooked for too long, and to our peril.

-A proposed Amendment to the U.S. Constitution (1) to establish that a corporation is not a person, under the Constitution, and (2) to establish that money is not equivalent to Constitutionally protected speech, and (3) to protect the sovereignty and the inalienable rights of the people under this Constitution.
+A proposed Amendment to the U.S. Constitution (1) to establish that a corporation is not a person, in the meaning of the Constitution, and (2) to establish that money is not equivalent to Constitutionally protected speech, and (3) to protect the sovereignty and the unalienable rights of the people under this Constitution.

 One of the two key citations in the Constitution bearing on whether a corporation is a ‘person’ under the Constitution is the 14th Amendment, which contains four sentences employing the word “person[s]” – (the two sentences that constitute section 1, and the opening sentences in each of sections 2 and 3).
 The 14th Amendment was cited in the preface to an 1886 Supreme Court case.
 This preface was later exploited to massively rewrite corporate law using the unjustifiable legal theory that a corporation is a Constitutional ‘person’.